-The Motherboard along with the CPU are the 2 most important parts of your computer.
+The Motherboard and the CPU are the two most important parts of your computer.
 But once your input devices start to act strange, it’s panic time.
 A computer mouse not working is not a good thing.

-We do not quick to worry about data loss when a mouse stops working.
+We are not quick to worry about data loss when a mouse stops working.
 Nevertheless, it is a cause for concern because the mouse is also an important part of the computer system.

-True, you can perform most if not all the tasks with a keyboard, having a mouse is a different ball game.
+True, you can perform most, if not all, of the tasks with a keyboard; having a mouse is a different ball game.

 I do not know about you, but for me, if the mouse dies, it is like the whole system dies.
 When your click does not click or your roll does not roll, your computing fun halts.

-Even though the mouse is a data input device, not very important to some, you will need to know what to do when it stops functioning properly.
+Even though the mouse is a data input device that is not very important to some, you will need to know what to do when it stops functioning properly.

-Like any other device or peripheral, mouse malfunctions can happen because of many reasons.
+Like any other device or peripheral, mouse malfunctions can happen for many reasons.
 The failure could be because of computer hardware.
-It could be because the mouse itself is bad or it could be something with the underlying Operating System and drivers.
+It could be because the mouse itself is bad, or it could be something with the underlying Operating System and drivers.

-In windows, it usually means pressing either the ALT key or the Ctrl key + another key on your keyboard to perform the same task.
-It may take a little to get used to, but at least you will have some functionalities.
+In Windows, it usually means pressing either the ALT key or the Ctrl key plus another key on your keyboard to perform the same task.
+It may take a little getting used to, but at least you will have some functionality.

 The problem may lie in one of the following.
 Before performing any of the below suggestions.
 Save your work and restart your computer.
 Sometimes a simple restart solves many problems.

 Ask yourself a few questions.
 Did you make any changes to your computer prior to the mouse failing?
-Did you change any configuration?
-Did you install any new applications Sometimes installing other devices can corrupt other drivers?
+Did you change any configurations?
+Did you install any new applications?
+Sometimes, installing other devices can corrupt other drivers.

-The quickest way to determine if the computer mouse not working problem is hardware or software is to try a different mouse or try the mouse on a different computer.
+The quickest way to determine if the problem with the computer mouse not working is hardware or software is to try a different mouse or the mouse on a different computer.
 If another mouse is not available, try one of the solutions below.

 When there is no mouse movement at all.

-If the mouse has no movement at all, please check the connection in the back of the computer or the front to make sure it is properly connected.
+If the mouse has no movement at all, please check the connection at the back of the computer or the front to make sure it is properly connected.

 Disconnect and reconnect the mouse to see if that solves the problem.

 If your mouse has a removable trackball, Remove the trackball and clean it inside.
-You would be surprised how dirty a mouse can get.
+You’d be surprised at how dirty a mouse can get.
 Sometimes a little cleaning helps.
 You can use pretty much any cleaning solution to clean the mouse.
 A cotton swab can be helpful.

 Mouse jumping or misbehaving.

-A misbehaving mouse or mouse running all over the screen could be anything.
-It could be because of one of the issues above, it could be a virus or misconfiguration.
+A misbehaving mouse or a mouse running all over the screen could be anything.
+It could be because of one of the issues above; it could be a virus or misconfiguration.

 Do a virus scan to be sure that your system is not infected.
 Check your system to see if your driver is not corrupted or needs to be replaced.
-A bad driver usually has a yellow icon or sign-in system and devices in the control panel.
+A bad driver usually has a yellow icon, sign-in system, and devices in the control panel.

-Follow the steps below to check mouse driver and system device check.
+Follow the steps below to check the mouse driver and system device.

 Hit window key + R